outdreamer/build-a-cure-1/docs/objects/problem.md

   - attributes:

     - solvability: whether the problem space changes faster than existing tools can solve problems in that space

     - structures:
       - distance/gap
       - intersection
       - overlap
       - shapes (compounding problem dimensions)
-      - core points (corrollary of core functions)
-      - core functions

     - core conflict
       - the core mismatch/imbalance creating the cascading mismatches/imbalances for agents in the problem space

     - stable state
       - whether the problem can solve itself if another problem is solved or if its left alone